wjshark/Notes_On_Things/Matrices.md

 - if you a shape multiply by this matrix it will remain the same shape, equilivent of multiplying by 1.
 - it outputs the input postions
 - example:
-  - the diagional line OF 1's indicates this is an Identity Matrix
+  - the diagional line of 1's indicates this is an Identity Matrix
     ```
     1 0 0 0
     0 1 0 0